 Shaking away the cold he tried to motivate himself.

 “Keep going Brandon...Don’t think, just move your feet.
 Move...just a little more...”
 Brandon whispered to himself.
 Egging himself on raspy and weak.
 Still, he knew that he had to keep moving.

 The crunch of the pine needles beneath his rapid, stumbling steps, were muffled by the trees all around him.
 They blotted out the expanse of the sky, only allowing Brandon disconcerting hints of stars, clouds, and some small silvery shafts of moonlight; that far from illuminated his way deeper into the darkness.

-Brandon slipped, his heavy feet knocking each other turning his stumble into a full on face pant into the soil, but at the last moment Brandon raised his hands from his stomach and snatched at the tree beside him.
+Brandon slipped, his heavy feet knocking each other turning his stumble into a full-on face plant into the soil, but at the last moment, Brandon raised his hands from his stomach and snatched at the tree beside him.
 His nails scratched into the bark.
 Chips and splinters, shoved themselves underneath his nails, releasing the heavy scent of pine and sap.....and blood.

 Biting his lip as the pain subsided, Brandon tried to catch his breath.
-He slowly came around to looking at his throbbing fingertips.
+He slowly came around to look at his throbbing fingertips.

 Surely he was already dying.

 Fresh blood painted his hand, his stomach, it dripped steadily from the cuff of his right pants legs down into the scrub beneath him.
 Gleaming like bright red paint there was even a thin trickle of blood running from his cheek and lips where distinct gashes and a large painful bruise were just beginning to take purplish black definition.

 Brandon stared at his blood covered appendages a moment or two longer trying to gather the strength, no. The Will to move.

 “Oh come on!”
 He whispered fiercely to himself.
 “Pick up your feet!
 Don’t stop!”